 By now you probably see where this is headed.
 The Colts had just two losing seasons and won eight division titles from the time they drafted quarterback Peyton Manning with the first pick in the 1998 NFL draft through the final season he played in 2010.

 Losing just wasn’t part of the conversation in the Circle City during Manning’s time as the starter.
 But when he had to sit out the 2011 season because of a neck injury, the Colts fell off the map, going 2-14 and earning the No. 1 draft pick.

 It just so happened that awful year came at a time when Stanford’s Andrew Luck, deemed by many to be the next great franchise quarterback, was headed to the NFL.
 Indianapolis wasted no time grabbing Luck and its fortunes turned immediately.

-Since Luck’s arrival as the replacement for Manning, the Colts are 17-7 with a playoff berth and another likely on the way.
+Since Luck’s arrival as the replacement for Manning, the Colts are 17-7 with an AFC South title and another likely on the way.

 The timing for Indianapolis not only afforded them Luck but under a new collective bargaining agreement, it allowed them to give Luck a contract which pays him just 4.49 percent of the Colts’ total cap in 2013.

 AP Photo/L.G.
 PattersonSam Bradford's expensive contract has left the Rams with less money to use to fill their other holes.